GDxU/ypilot/README-yp.md

     Toroidal

 Describes bounded spaces where the edges wrap, so that anything that becomes `Located` outside of one edge ends up `Located` inside of the opposite edge, giving the space a toroidal topology.
-That functionality is implemented in base.yp itself (not JS), but `Toroidal` is also used by `Interface` objects in order to display the opposite edge when you're near an edge (TODO).
+That functionality is implemented in base.yp itself (not JS), but `Toroidal` is also used by `Interface` objects in order to display the opposite edge when you're near an edge.

     Typed